VoicuTomut/ase-fast/doc/examples/README.rst

 This directory contains examples of how to use ASE.

-For running the examples install ase and some extensions????
+For running the examples install ase.

 .. code-block:: bash

-    pip install ase[examples]
+    pip install ase

+Some more advanced examples might need additional packages.